mayuravartak/Task_05_Descriptive_Stats/README.md

-This project explores how accurately a Large Language Model (LLM) such as **ChatGPT** can interpret and reason over small structured datasets — in this case, **Syracuse University Women's Lacrosse** team performance data.
+This project explores how accurately a Large Language Model (LLM) such as **ChatGPT** can interpret and reason over small structured datasets.

 The goal is to: